theendercore/WaffBot/README.md

 # WafflesAreBetter Bot
-Made by Ender\n
+Made by Ender

-It's porbably bad but it does what we need it to do \n it may be gettin better
+It's porbably bad but it does what we need it to do

+it may be gettin better